 - an essay (400 words in Word/PDF with searchable text) on one of the topics below (Make sure the essay really covers one of these topics and that you title the essay properly with the topic and question as stated below)

-- Social Policy Design and Financing: What is, in your opinion, the most important challenge for social protection policy in your country in the next five years?
+- Social Protection Policy: In your opinion, what will be the most important challenge for social protection policy in your country in the next five years?

 - Migration Studies: In your opinion, what are the key factors that governments should take into account when forming their immigration policy?

-- Risk and Vulnerability: “We constantly face the risk of calamities and disasters, either man-made or natural.
-Which do you consider to be the most pressing risk face by your country, and how should it be addressed?"
+- Risk and Vulnerability: “We constantly face the risk of calamities and disasters, either man-made or natural.”
+In your opinion, what is the most pressing risk faced by your country, and how should it be addressed?